 MENLO PARK, Calif.—July 28, 2008—Cuil, a technology company pioneering a new approach to search, unveils its innovative search offering, which combines the biggest Web index with content-based relevance methods, results organized by ideas, and complete user privacy.
 Cuil (www.Cuil.com) has indexed 120 billion Web pages, three times more than any other search engine.

 Cuil (pronounced COOL) provides organized and relevant results based on Web page content analysis.
 The search engine goes beyond today’s search techniques of link analysis and traffic ranking to analyze the context of each page and the concepts behind each query.
 It then organizes similar search results into groups and sorts them by category.

-Cuil gives users a richer display of results and offers organizing features, such as tabs to clarify subjects, images to identify topics and search refining suggestions to help guide users to the results they seek.
+Cuil gives users a richer display of results and offers to organize features, such as tabs to clarify subjects, images to identify topics, and search refining suggestions to help guide users to the results they seek.

 Cuil (pronounced COOL) is a search engine that combines the largest Web index with content-based relevance methods, organized results, and complete user privacy.
 The company’s next-generation approach to search is the result of proprietary breakthroughs in search architecture and ranking algorithms.
 Cuil’s employees have extensive experience in search, having worked at Google, IBM, eBay, AltaVista, Stanford University, the Internet Archive, and other technology companies and research centers.
 Cuil is located in Menlo Park, California, and has received series A funding from Tugboat Ventures and Greylock Partners, and series B funding from Madrone Capital Partners.
 Cuil derives its name from an old Irish word for knowledge, reflecting the background of co-founder and CEO, Tom Costello, who hails from Drogheda, Ireland.
 For more information, please visit www.cuil.com.